yasser-mas/working-time/README.md

 # Working Times

-Working Times is a node js module to calculate working times and generating working hours calendar.
+Working Times is a node js module to calculate working times and generating working hours calendar. <br />
-"Working Times" helps you to check if any day is working day or weekend or vacation  or even it's an exceptional working day.
+Working Times helps you to check if any day is working day or weekend or vacation  or even it's an exceptional working day.

 # key features !